๐Ÿ 7-10 Amazing Days in Northern Italy: 2 Itineraries

 5. Cinque Terre

-๐Ÿ‡ฎ๐Ÿ‡น Known for: A UNESCO World Heritage Site, Cinque Terre is one of the most beautiful places in Italy, known for hiking trails and its picturesque villages, complete with dramatic cliffs and ocean views.
+A UNESCO World Heritage Site, Cinque Terre is one of the most beautiful places in Italy.
+It’s known for hiking trails, picturesque villages, dramatic cliffs, and ocean views.

 A woman standing in front of a background with colorful buildings on a mountain by the ocean.

-๐ŸŒŸ Top attractions: Cinque Terre is compromised of five villages located near the coast.
+Cinque Terre is comprised of five villages located near the coast.
 Aside from wandering around each small village, one of the best things to do is hike through them.

 Colorful houses on a mountain cliff sticking out into the ocean.